MelSOHM/Copulas_For_Credit_Risk/README.md

 - **Tranche Structuring**: Define the cash flow waterfall for the CLO tranches (0-10%, 10-30%, 30-100%) and determine how losses are allocated across the tranches. ✅

 - **Pricing Framework**: Develop a pricing mechanism for the CLO tranches based on expected losses, investor risk preferences, and market conditions (e.g., interest rates, recovery rates).
-Monte-Carlo pricing using the copulas ? *(still need to do for clayton and gumbell, documentation to be written)*
+Monte-Carlo pricing using the copulas ? ✅

 - **Risk Analysis**: Evaluate the tail risk and sensitivity of each tranche under different economic scenarios using stress testing and scenario analysis.